 The evolution of the House of Gold madonna and child is very interesting.
 The very first known version was done under the Cordey brand and wears no crown.
 Most of the 1950s Cybis versions don’t have a crown either.
 This crowned bisque color version appeared in the early 1960s and was the final iteration.

 The only male ‘crowned’ religious piece was the enthroned Saint Peter made in 1964.
-He wears the so-called ‘Papal Tiara’ as part of his regalia.
+He wears the ‘Papal Tiara’ as part of his regalia.
 The detail photo is of an unfinished sculpture.

 There were no more crowned religious Cybis until 1980 when the Queen of Peace bust was issued.
 It was produced for only two years.